Reading time: 5 minutes

 - Do you experience sudden mood swings, especially in the days before your period?

-- Do you regularly experience physical symptoms such as sore breasts and abdominal cramps before your period?
+- Do you regularly experience physical symptoms such as breast tenderness and abdominal cramps before your period?

-- Do you notice an increase in irritability and anxiety in the premenstrual period?
+- Do you notice an increase in irritability and anxiety during the premenstrual period?

 - Do you experience dizziness or heart palpitations during this phase of your cycle?